Sebastianhju/Runeterra-5e/Items/Barnabells.md

 ---

-## B. F. Sword
+## B.F.
+Sword

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/B.F.
 Sword.png" Align=right width=8% height=8%>

-- 75 Gold
+- 80 Gold
 - Greatsword

-**Balance**: This great sword is large size but counts as a medium size weapon for the creature holding it.

 **The Bigger the Better**: You deal 1d6 additional damage when using this weapon and it has _reach_.

+**To Big To Handle**: This great sword is large size but counts as a medium size weapon for the creature holding it.
+However you have disadvantage on Dexterity saving throws.

 ---